Sally Whitwell

 "Her playing is intense, highly charged and technically assured."

-Reviews of The Good, the Bad and the Awkward
+The Good, the Bad and the Awkward

 Review by Courier Mail's Patricia Kelly